 (c) Practical Nurse Diploma - Curriculum prepares for functioning in a dependent role in providing direct nursing care under the direction of a registered nurse or other health care provider as defined by the Nursing Practice Act.
 Curriculum components provide for the attainment of knowledge and skill sets in the current practice of practical nursing, communications, therapeutic interventions, including pharmacology, growth and development and current trends in health care.
 For this program type client is the individual, or group of individuals.

+(39) "Prosecuting Attorney" means the attorney representing the Board of Nursing to prepare and prosecute contested cases.

-(38) ""(39) "Review" means collecting and analyzing information to assess compliance with Section .0300 of this Chapter.
+(40) "Review" means collecting and analyzing information to assess compliance with Section .0300 of this Chapter.
 Information may be collected by multiple methods including review of written reports and materials, on-site observations and review of documents or in person or telephone interview(s) and conference(s).

-(39) "Rescind Approval" means a Board action that removes the approval status previously granted.
+(41) "Rescind Approval" means a Board action that removes the approval status previously granted.